 - Student Employment Orientation is held at the beginning of the fall and spring semesters.
 All new Federal Work Study students must attend an orientation session before applying for a work-study position.

-- During the year, current job openings are posted online on CCC Works.
+- During the year, current job openings are posted online through the Career Center.
 Students must visit this website to view open positions.

 - To apply for a position, the student must e-mail the supervisor of the position with his/her job qualifications, why the student is interested in the position and the days and hours available to work.
 The subject line of the e-mail should be the job title.